Financial Samurai

 My favorite rewards credit card is the Chase Freedom Unlimited.
 Check it out!
 It has no annual fee and you get $200 after spending only $500 within three months of opening.
 The 1.5% unlimited cash back is incredible too.

-Pay off Your Debt Faster
+Pay Off Your Credit Card Debt Faster With A Personal Loan

 If you don’t have enough cash, getting a personal loan from Credible is a good place to start.
+If you have expensive credit card debt, consider consolidating your debt into a lower interest-rate personal loan.

 In addition, if you enjoyed this article and want to get more personal finance insights and tips, please sign up for the free Financial Samurai newsletter.
 You’ll get access to exclusive content only available to subscribers.